Frangidha/Data-Visualisation-/README.md

 <li>Javascript</li>
 <p>No errors were returned when passing through the <a href="https://jshint.com/" target="_blank">JShint validator</a>

-<p>A warning appeared for one function as an unused variable but the function is being used directly as an onkeyup event on the destroy Chart and Dowload events.</p>
+<p>A warning appeared for one function as an unused variable but the function is being used directly as an onkeyup event on the Discard Chart and Dowload events.</p>
 <p>variables are undefienied because the user will define them.</p>
 graph.js
 <div>